poscoict-arvrmr/docs/note/study_materials.md

     - This file allows the page transition to happen (via hyperlink)
     - make sure you import /app/containers/xxx.js (not from /components folder)
     - Choose the path url names for xxx Page
-  4. Make sure you use that xxx url you just defined in 'routes.js' in any other pages when you want to redirect to xxx page via Link
+  4. Make sure you use that xxx url you just defined in 'routes.js' in any other pages, when you want to redirect to xxx page via hyperlink or button..

 ### :star: Redux